apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/Validation.md

 ### Validating Command-Line Input

-To validate your commands properties after parsing, implement the `validate()` method on any `ParsableCommand` or `ParsableArguments` type.
+To validate your commands properties after parsing, implement the ``ParsableArguments/validate()-5r0ge`` method on any ``ParsableCommand`` or ``ParsableArguments`` type.
 Throwing an error from the `validate()` method causes the program to print a message to standard error and exit with an error code, preventing the `run()` method from being called with invalid inputs.

 Here's a command that prints out one or more random elements from the list you provide.
 Its `validate()` method catches three different errors that a user can make and throws a relevant error for each one.